The SSL certificates are obtained, and renewed from Let's Encrypt

 https-portal: # ... environment: DOMAINS: 'hexo.example.com, octopress.example.com' volumes: - /data/https-portal/vhosts:/var/www/vhosts

-After HTTPS-PORTAL started, it will create corresponding sub-directories for
+After HTTPS-PORTAL is started, it will create corresponding sub-directories for

 /data/https-portal/vhosts directory on the host machine: